arkivanov/Decompose/docs/component/overview.md

 If you are using Jetpack/JetBrains Compose, `Value` can be observed in Composable functions using one of the Compose [extension modules](/Decompose/extensions/compose/).

 !!!warning
-    `Value` is not thread-safe, it should be accessed only from the main thread.
+    Even though both `Value` and `MutableValue` are thread-safe, it's recommended to subscribe and update it only on the main thread.

 ### Why not StateFlow?